Burning Man survived a muddy quagmire. Will the experiment last 30 more years?

 “It’s still the gathering of the tribe,” he said.

 The event is permitted tentatively for the same 80,000 attendance cap next year.
-Organizers are considering some minor changes, though generally resist making new rules, Executive Director Marian Goodell said.
+Organizers are considering some minor changes, though generally resist making new rules, said Marian Goodell, Burning Man Project's chief executive officer.

 Critics on social media howled at the mayhem left behind this year, posting photos of garbage piles, abandoned vehicles and overflowing portable toilets while ridiculing the "hippies" and their leave-no-trace mantra.